The warmth and genuine hospitality of the Fijian people are truly impactful.

 Activities like shark diving provide chances to step outside of your comfort zone.

-Your behavior as a tourist hold consequence.
+Your actions as a traveler hold consequence.

 Your choices contribute directly to Fiji's well-being.